claranet/nagitheus/README.md

     	Username (Optional)
   -p string
     	Password (Optional)
+  --critical-on-missing
+      Return CRITICAL if query results are missing (Optional)

 ```
 This software will perform a request on the prometheus server.
 Required flags are the Host, Query, Warning and Critical.